First Nuclear Ultra-Heavy Dark Matter Search in Argon Time Projection Chambers with the DarkSide-50 Experiment: Overburden

 where $n_i(\vec{r})$ is the number density of nuclei species $i$ at position $\vec{r}$ in the detector rest frame, $\sigma_{\chi,i}$ is the DM-$i$ species nucleus scattering cross-section, and $v$ is the DM speed in the detector rest frame.

-An example of different speed distributions, $\tilde{f}(v_f)$, for a UHDM candidate of $M_{\chi}=10^{7}\, \mathrm{GeV/c^2}$ and $\sigma_{\chi,n}=10^{-27} \, \mathrm{cm^2}$ for different incoming directions with respect to the detector's vertical is shown in figure \ref{fig:veldist}.
-The effects of the overburden are most noticeable for candidates of masses below $\sim M_{\chi}=10^{10} \, \mathrm{GeV/cm^2}$, while candidates of larger mass in the region of interest are unaffected by the overburden.
+An example of different speed distributions, $\tilde{f}(v_f)$, for a UHDM model of $M_{\chi}=10^{7}\, \mathrm{GeV/c^2}$ and $\sigma_{\chi,n}=10^{-27} \, \mathrm{cm^2}$ for different incoming directions with respect to the detector's vertical is shown in figure \ref{fig:veldist}.
+The effects of the overburden are most noticeable for model masses below $\sim M_{\chi}=10^{10} \, \mathrm{GeV/cm^2}$, while models of larger masses in the region of interest are unaffected by the overburden.
 It's also important to introduce the saturated overburden ($\sigma_s$), which occurs when the DM scattering cross-section becomes large enough that dark matter scatters with every nucleus or electron along its path through the overburden material \cite{SaturatedOverburden}.
 The effects of the water Cherenkov muon veto and liquid scintillator neutron veto on the DM velocity distribution were estimated and considered negligible.